Antonio Perera

-Antonio Perera Calderón (born 8 June 1997) is a Spanish professional footballer who plays as a central midfielder.
+Antonio Perera Calderón (born 8 June 1997) is a Spanish professional footballer who plays as a central midfielder for Primera Federación club Lugo.

 Career

 Perera was born in Novelda del Guadiana, Badajoz, Extremadura, and represented CD Gévora, CP Flecha Negra and CD Diocesano as a youth.
 In 2016, after finishing his formation, he moved to Extremadura UD; initially assigned to the reserves in Tercera División, he also featured for the first team in Segunda División B during the campaign.

 In November 2017, Perera signed a three-year contract with Deportivo Alavés, being assigned to the B-side also in the fourth division.
 He was a regular starter for the B's during the following years, helping in their promotion to the third level in 2019.

 On 19 August 2020, Perera signed a new four-year contract with the Babazorros, being immediately loaned to Croatian First Football League side NK Istra 1961 for one year.
 He made his professional debut on 8 November, coming on as a late substitute for Slavko Blagojević in 5–0 away loss against GNK Dinamo Zagreb.

 On 5 August 2022, Perera was transferred to Bulgarian First League club PFC Botev Plovdiv.

+On 20 January 2026, Perera signed with Lugo in the Spanish third tier.